xdsopl/entropy/README.md

 | rle_switch    | -4.90%    |
 | freq_varint   | -0.20%    |
 | arithmetic	| -13.32%   |

+Nice to see that `arithmetic` here is able to achieve more with this tough data.

 ## Testing binary image of text:
 ![one page about quadrature decoders](paper.jpg)